paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-061-retirement-or-separation-for-physical-disability.md

   (C) Each release from active duty under subparagraph (B) shall be thoroughly documented.

-(3) The requirements in paragraph (1) shall expire on the date that is five years after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2010.
+(3) The requirements in paragraph (1) shall expire on October 28, 2014.

 ### Statutory Notes

 #### 1962 Act
 Sections 1218 and 1219 are restated, without substantive change, to conform to the style adopted for title 10.

-#### References in Text
-The date of the enactment of the National Defense Authorization Act for Fiscal Year 2010, referred to in subsec. (d)(3), is the date of enactment of Pub.
-L. 111–84, which was approved Oct.
-28, 2009.

 #### Amendments
+2014—Subsec. (d)(3).
+Pub.
+L. 113–291 substituted “on October 28, 2014” for “on the date that is five years after the date of the enactment of the National Defense Authorization Act for Fiscal Year 2010”.

 2009—Subsec. (d).
 Pub.
 L. 111–84 added subsec. (d).

 1989—Subsec. (a)(1).
 Pub.
 L. 101–189, § 1621(a)(1), substituted “Department of Veterans Affairs” for “Veterans’ Administration”.